-I’m a content designer and social media consultant, interested in engagement, collaboration and human-centred ways of doing things.
-I work with government and agencies as a white label associate, and directly with small businesses through the Social Media Launch Pack.
+I’m an engagement and social media consultant, interested in openness, collaboration and human-centred ways of doing things.
+I work with government and agencies as a white label associate, and directly with small businesses and nonprofits through the Social Media Launch Pack.

-At iKnowHow, I ran Technical Change, a two year mentoring programme for Women in Film & Television (which won Skillset’s Diverse Talent Mentoring Award 2008) and worked as Innovation Programmer for Birds Eye View.
+At iKnowHow, I ran Technical Change, a two year mentoring programme for Women in Film & Television (which won Skillset’s Diverse Talent Mentoring Award 2008) and worked as innovation programmer for Birds Eye View Film Festival.

 Meanwhile, I was developing technology strategy and delivering workshops for public sector organisations such as e-skills UK, Creative Skillset and the UK Film Council (now BFI), and producing online content for commercial companies like BT, New Media Partners and Pearson.

 I set up and ran Cass Creatives for my old business school, Cass, and returned as a guest lecturer to teach leadership theory to MBA students.
 I also taught creative entrepreneurship at Kings College, and social media marketing to PhD students at UCL.
 I got interested in the synergies between leadership and Web 2.0, and was commissioned by Triarchy Press to write a book.